charter for nightlife without discrimination

 Clarity about profile, rights, expectations and adherence to the charter

-Restaurants are entitled to have a profile or concept as long as guests are not discriminated against.
+Nightlife operators are entitled to have a profile or concept as long as guests are not discriminated .
 Therefore, communication and clarity are important.

 WE COMMIT TO

-// To communicate clearly about adherence to this charter.
+// To clearly communicate our commitment to this charter

-// To clearly inform guests about the profile and concept of the venues as well as expectations for guest behavior.
+// To clearly inform guests about the venue's profile and concept as well as expectations for guest behavior. .

-Restaurants are entitled to have a profile or concept as long as guests are not discriminated against.
+Nightlife operators are entitled to have a profile or concept if guests are not discriminated against.
 Therefore, communication and clarity are important.

-We undertake to inform guests - at a minimum by means of signage in the entrance and/or cloakroom as well as on the website, social media, etc. - about the following:
+We commit to informing guests - at minimum through signage at the entrance and/or cloakroom, as well as on our website, social media, etc. - about the following:

-// That the restaurant has adhered to this charter and does not tolerate discrimination.
+// That the nightlife operator has endorsed this charter and does not tolerate discrimination.

-// Guests' right not to be discriminated against and guests' options for responding if they experience discrimination.
+// The guests' right not to be discriminated against and the guests' options for recourse if they experience discrimination.

-// Expectations for the behavior of both staff and guests during the visit.
+// The expectations for both staff and guests' behavior during the visit.

 Focus area 2: Management